pderaaij/research-intrapreneurship/literature-review/fleeting-notes/spreitzer1995.md

 > "To be empowering, a reward system must recognize individual contribution (Lawler, 1986)." ([Spreitzer 1995:31](zotero://open-pdf/library/items/N2CDRN4G?page=7))

-> "Though rewards for group or organization performance may be heneficial, often individuals do not have a clear understanding of how their own actions can influence performance at higher levels (Lawler.
+> "Though rewards for group or organization performance may be beneficial, often individuals do not have a clear understanding of how their own actions can influence performance at higher levels (Lawler.
 1986)." ([Spreitzer 1995:31](zotero://open-pdf/library/items/N2CDRN4G?page=7))

 > "Managerial effectiveness is generally defined as the degree to which a manager fulfills or exceeds work role expectations." ([Spreitzer 1995:31](zotero://open-pdf/library/items/N2CDRN4G?page=7))

 > "Innovative behaviors reflect the creation of something new or different.
 Innovative bebaviors are by definition change-oriented because they involve the creation of a new product, service, idea, procedure, or process (Woodman, Sawyer, & Criffin, 1993)" ([Spreitzer 1995:32](zotero://open-pdf/library/items/N2CDRN4G?page=8))

-> "More specifically, hecause empowered individuals believe they are autonomous and have an impact, tbey are likely to be creative; they feel less constrained than others by technical or rule-bound aspects of work (Amabile, 1988)." ([Spreitzer 1995:32](zotero://open-pdf/library/items/N2CDRN4G?page=8))
+> "More specifically, because empowered individuals believe they are autonomous and have an impact, tbey are likely to be creative; they feel less constrained than others by technical or rule-bound aspects of work (Amabile, 1988)." ([Spreitzer 1995:32](zotero://open-pdf/library/items/N2CDRN4G?page=8))